prenex/kisebb-baranta/README.md

 This is a modified and even smaller version of "kisbaranta" done earlier.

+If you want to do a similar one, you can just use pen-and paper to write your own columns, rows and any period you wish.

-If you want to do a similar one, you can clone the very first commit and change the columns!
+In case you are a technical IT-guy, you might clone the very first commit and change the columns here right in github.com, but for everyday people pen+paper is best!

 ## Reasoning for the cause

 As is visible from the last attempt, certain changes are made to make things smaller and more easy to do completely - I still does not expect this will be done completely even in this form.

-Also look for the real one here:
+Also look for the real one here - of course a real "Baranta" is much bigger and different!

 [History of baranta](http://www.baranta.org/index.php/english/history-of-baranta)